o-ran-sc/nonrtric/docs/overview.rst

 The non-functional requirements are the following ones:

 #.
-Non-RT RIC shall not update the same policy or configuration parameter for a given near-RT RIC or RAN function more often than once per second.
+Non-RT RIC shall not update the same policy or configuration parameter for a given Near-RT RIC or RAN function more often than once per second.
 #.
-Non-RT RIC shall be able to update policies in several near-RT RICs.
+Non-RT RIC shall be able to update policies in several Near-RT RICs.

 Moreover, there are functional requirements regarding the A1 interface: